-Retailers wanting to apply for a EBT /SNAP Permit can now apply by calling the 800 telephone number listed on this website.
-An agent will assist you with the application and equipment process.
-Most retail and service businesses can now apply to accept EBT /SNAP benefits at their businesse.
-Be advised, the you should always speak with an agent to get started.
-Some business owners run the risk of being denied or having to wait months to be approved by trying to complete the process on their own.
+Retailers wanting to apply for a EBT can now apply by calling the 800 telephone number listed on this website.
+An account executive will assist you with the application and equipment process.
+Most retail and service businesses can now apply to accept EBT cash benefits at their location.
+Be advised, that you should always speak with an account executive to get started.
+Some retailers run the risk of being denied or having to wait months to be approved by trying to complete the process on their own.
 Call Tel.
-1-800-642-9632 to speak with an agent.
+1-800-642-9632

-Businesses can be approved to accept EBT /SNAP cash only benefits within two business days.
-This program is avaiable nationwide exclusively through Englobe Retail Merchant's Program.
+Businesses can be approved to accept EBT cash only benefits within two business days.
+This program is available nationwide exclusively through Englobe Retail Merchant's Program.

 To quickly apply for service, call Tel.
 1800-642-9632

 of 2014 On February 7, 2014, Congress passed the Agricultural Act of

 2014, P.L.
 113-79, which reauthorizes the Supplemental Nutrition

 Below are the SNAP retailer provisions that are effective immediately.

 benefits cannot be used to pay bottle/can deposits unless it is a